jquery/api.jquery.com/README.md

 ## Referencing Bug Tracker Tickets

-* Pull requests for changes that were requested or recommended via the [jQuery Bug Tracker](http://bugs.jquery.com) should include a link back to the relevant ticket.
+* Pull requests for changes that were requested or recommended via the [jQuery Issue Tracker](https://github.com/jquery/jquery/issues) should include a link back to the relevant ticket.

 ## Building